-However, once you decide which mutual funds you want, you’re going to need a way to purchase them, so you need a broker.
+However, once you decide which mutual funds you want, you’re going to need a way to purchase them, so you need one of the best brokers for mutual funds.
 This is where a lot of questions arise, and it's important to explore your questions before you settle on a final decision.

 Discount vs. Full-Service Brokerage for Mutual Funds